abheekda1/apple-friendly-samba/README.md

 # Apple Friendly Samba
 This bash script will create a samba share for you that will be visible in Finder and for Time Machine.
-Works on Ubuntu and Debian Linux.

 ## Preparation ##
+The first thing to do is install samba and the avahi daemon.
+This will depend on you Linux distro.
+Once you have done that, start the Samba daemon and Avahi daemon services.

-To use this, you must first create a samba user.
+Secondly, you must first create a samba user.
 This command will create a new samba user:
 ```
 sudo smbpasswd -a "username"
 ```